bminer/node-blade/README.md

 ### Comments

-Use "//" for a comment.
-Use "//-" if you don't want the comment to be rendered.
+Use `//` for a line comment.
+Use `//-` if you don't want the comment to be rendered.
 Block comments work, too.

 ```
 //Comment example 1